iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Various Updates
+      date: 2024-07-07
+      summary: I haven't been able to write for a long time.
+This is just updates that came to mind.
+      link: /various-updates

     - title: Expenses Tracker Update
       date: 2024-05-12
       summary: Some updates on the expenses tracker update I am doing.